Sully Sullenberger

-Chesley Burnett "Sully" Sullenberger III (born January 23, 1951) is a retired American fighter pilot, diplomat, and airline pilot best known for his heroism as captain of US Airways Flight 1549 that he ditched in the Hudson River in 2009 after both engines were disabled by a bird strike.
+Chesley Burnett "Sully" Sullenberger III (born January 23, 1951) is an American retired aircraft pilot, diplomat and aviation safety expert.
+He is best known for his actions as captain of US Airways Flight 1549 on January 15, 2009, when he ditched the plane, landing on the Hudson River after both engines were disabled by a bird strike.
 All 155 people aboard survived.
-Sullenberger became an outspoken advocate for aviation safety and has helped develop new protocols for airline safety.
+After the Hudson landing, Sullenberger became an outspoken advocate for aviation safety and helped develop new protocols for flight safety.
 He served as the co-chairman, along with his co-pilot on Flight 1549, Jeffrey Skiles, of the Experimental Aircraft Association (EAA)'s Young Eagles youth introduction-to-aviation program from 2009 to 2013.

-Sullenberger retired from US Airways March 3, 2010, after 30 years as a commercial pilot.
-In May of the following year, he was hired by CBS News as an aviation and safety expert.
+Sullenberger retired from US Airways in 2010, after 30 years as a commercial pilot.
+In 2011, he was hired by CBS News as an aviation and safety expert.

-Sullenberger is the co-author, with Jeffrey Zaslow, of the New York Times bestseller Highest Duty: My Search for What Really Matters, a memoir of his life and of the events surrounding Flight 1549, published in 2009 by HarperCollins.
-His second book, Making a Difference: Stories of Vision and Courage from America's Leaders, was published in May 2012.
+Sullenberger is the co-author, with Jeffrey Zaslow, of the New York Times bestseller Highest Duty: My Search for What Really Matters, a memoir of his life and of the events surrounding Flight 1549.
+His second book, Making a Difference: Stories of Vision and Courage from America's Leaders, was published in 2012.
 He was ranked second in Time's Top 100 Most Influential Heroes and Icons of 2009, after Michelle Obama.

-On June 15, 2021, President Joe Biden announced he would nominate Sullenberger as U.S. representative to the International Civil Aviation Organization (ICAO) with the rank of ambassador.
-He was confirmed by unanimous consent in the Senate on December 2, 2021 and served that role from February 3 to July 1, 2022.
+In 2021, President Joe Biden announced he would nominate Sullenberger as U.S. representative to the International Civil Aviation Organization (ICAO) with the rank of ambassador.
+He was confirmed by unanimous consent in the Senate and served in that role from February 3 to July 1, 2022.